Marika-0/hxtf/README.md

 > A Test Case that has 'soft failed' will not be saved to the cache, but will also not be explicitly marked as a failure.
 Soft failures will be overridden by hard failures (a failed assertion results in a hard failure), which explicitly mark the test as failed as well as preventing it from being cached.

-`hxtf.TestCase` instances also have a `@:noCompletion var _passed(default, never):Bool` field.
+`hxtf.TestCase` instances also have a `@:noCompletion var _passed:Bool` field.
 This field is used internally to record if the Test Case has had a hard failure - modify during runtime at your own risk.

 Exit Status